Complete Spin and Valley Polarization by Total External Reflection from Potential Barriers in Bilayer Graphene and Monolayer Transition Metal Dichalcogenides: Introduction

-One of the important objectives of valleytronics \cite{Vitale18,Amet15,Bussolotti18,Schaibley16,Shkolnikov02,Gunawan06,Takashina06,Zhu12} is to generate and detect valley polarized currents, that is currents restricted to one band minimum or 'valley' of a two-valley material.
-There are many proposals for electrical control of valley polarization in 2D materials \cite{Rycerz07, Xiao07, Garcia08, Abergel09, Pereira09, Schomerus10, Park12, Chen16, Cresti08, Tkachov09, Gunlycke11, Koshino13} but fabrication of the necessary devices remains a challenge.
-This Letter is about an alternative approach which may be easy to realize as it only depends on components that have already been demonstrated.
-The idea is to arrange for electrons in one valley to be completely reflected from a potential barrier while electrons in the other valley are transmitted.
-This results in 100\% valley polarization of the transmitted current.
-In addition, the transmitted current in transition metal dichalcogenides (TMDs) is 100\% spin polarized as well as 100\% valley polarized.
+One of the important objectives of valleytronics \cite{Vitale18,Amet15,Bussolotti18,Schaibley16,Shkolnikov02,Gunawan06,Takashina06,Zhu12} is to generate and detect valley polarized currents, that is currents restricted to one valley of a two-valley material.
+There are many proposals for electrical control of valley polarization in 2D materials \cite{Rycerz07, Xiao07, Garcia08, Abergel09, Pereira09, Schomerus10, Park12, Park15, Chen16, Cresti08, Tkachov09, Gunlycke11, Wu11, Koshino13} but fabrication of the necessary devices remains a challenge.
+This work is about an alternative approach which may be easy to realize as it only depends on components that have already been demonstrated.
+The idea is to arrange for carriers in one valley to be completely reflected from a potential barrier while carriers in the other valley are transmitted.
+This can be used to realize a valley polarizer in bilayer graphene (BLG) and a spin and valley polarizer in transition metal dichalcogenides (TMDs).

-These effects occur because the critical angles of incidence for total external reflection depend on the geometry of the constant energy contours in $\mathbf{k}$-space.
-In both bilayer graphene (BLG) and TMDs the contours in each valley have trigonal symmetry and are mirror images of each other.
-Consequently the geometry is different in the two valleys so the critical angles are also different.
-This results in single valley transmission and 100\% valley polarization except for an exponentially small correction due to quantum tunneling.
-The spin polarization in TMDs occurs because strong spin-orbit (SO) coupling ensures that states of the same energy in opposite valleys have opposite spin.

-The valley asymmetry is inevitable.
-It occurs because the spatial symmetry is broken when a potential barrier is applied to a 2D material at an arbitrary orientation to the crystal lattice.
-This means valley asymmetry should occur in many 2D systems but does not guarantee the valley polarization is large.
-To ensure large polarization, scattering physics has to be used and total external reflection is the physics used here.
+Existing proposals for valley polarizers are difficult to realize because they require structures with precise crystallographic orientation and in some cases very small size.
+In addition, the proposed designs typically separate the current into two streams whose direction is valley dependent.
+However a polarizer should produce one output stream and it is necessary to find a way of collecting the desired one.
+This is complicated by the strong trigonal warping of the constant energy contours in many 2D materials.